Borrowing Information

 Note: If you return overdue items outside of staffed library hours, you may not be able to borrow again until the next working day.

-For Staff: Fill in the UNSW@ADFA Library Payments form (available at Library Service Desk).
+For staff: Fill in the UNSW@ADFA Library Payments form (available at the Library Service Desk).
 Take the form and cash to the Defence Bank.
 Pay the fine or fee and bring the receipt back to the Library.
 Please note there is no option to pay with a credit/debit card.

 Please note it may take up to 48 hours for fines to be cleared once payment has been made.